-Because I am experiencing imposter syndrome.
+Many of us experiencing imposter syndrome.
 Wikipedia‘s definition: “Impostor syndrome (also known as impostor phenomenon or fraud syndrome) is a term coined in 1978 by clinical psychologists Dr. Pauline R. Clance and Suzanne A. Imes referring to high-achieving individuals marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a ‘fraud’.”
-I like to call it a “fraud complex” but whatever you call it, I assure you it ain’t no joke.
-But it is, sadly, quite common.
+We like to call it a “fraud complex,” and sadly, it’s quite common.

 “Nobody who ever accomplished anything big or new or worth raising a celebratory fist in the air did it from their comfort zone.
 They risked ridicule and failure and sometimes even death.” – Jen Sincero, You Are a Badass

-Jen goes on to say this, which I love so much that I want to leave it in her words: “The trick is to not only deny the criticism any power over you, but even more challenging, to not get caught up in the praise.
+Jen goes on to say this: “The trick is to not only deny the criticism any power over you, but even more challenging, to not get caught up in the praise.
 There’s nothing wrong with blushingly accepting a compliment, but if you find yourself always seeking outside approval that you’re good enough or cool enough or talented enough or worthy enough, you’re screwed.

 Because if you base your self-worth on what everyone else thinks of you, you hand all your power over to other people and become dependent on a source outside of yourself for validation.
 Then you wind up chasing after something you have no control over, and should that something suddenly place its focus somewhere else, or change its mind and decide you’re no longer very interesting, you end up with a full-blown identity crisis.
 Everything else is just other people’s perception of reality, and that is none of your business.”

 So then how do you silence the critics in your head?
 Here are five steps to help you define whether or not you should go for it.
-(These are paraphrased from You Are a Badass — buy it if you haven’t already, it’s practically my bible.)
+(These are paraphrased from You Are a Badass — buy it if you haven’t already, you won’t be disappointed.)

 1. Determine your reason for doing it.

 Whatever you’re thinking about doing or saying, ask yourself why.
 Are you doing it because it will change someone’s life for the better?
 Will it make you feel cool?
-Are you doing it for revenge?
 Is it something that will make you feel stronger and happier?
 Are you doing it because it’s your calling?
 If your motivation is not genuine or hurts others along the way, then you definitely should not do it.
 But if you are motivated from a place of truth and integrity, then go for it.